As we prepare to welcome A-Trak back on 3rd December, we look back at the eye-opening video for "Barbra Streisand"

-Via Barbra Streisand, we're refreshingly treated to now superstars who are careful to curate every aspect of what we see of them in 2015.
+Via the Barbra Streisand video, we're treated to candid glimpses of artists who are now superstars that are now careful to curate every aspect of what we see of them.

 Pharrell Williams, looking exactly the same as he always has done.
 2010 marked the beginning of what has been one of the most remarkable rises to fame of any producer.

-In amongst the unexpected and the now non existent is that reliable, in the form of Todd Terry and Questlove, both artists who in their own right prove their eternal relevance.
+In amongst the unexpected and the now non-existent are the reliables, in the form of Todd Terry and Questlove, both artists who in their own right prove their eternal relevance.

-So what does 'Barbra Streisand' mean?
-It's probably just the throwaway accompaniment to a song that should probably remain on the second compilation disc of 2010 party anthems, though if nothing else is shows that five years has been the making or breaking of Duck Sauce's friends.
+So what does "Barbra Streisand" mean?
+It's probably just the throwaway accompaniment to a song that will forever be associated with no-drinks-on-the-dancefloor clubbing, though if nothing else it shows that the subsequent half-decade has been the making or breaking of Duck Sauce's friends.

 A few have had their careers affected by something on the cusp of explosion.
-Uffie, a burgeoning artist, could have capitalised on the likes of Soundcloud to grow and maintain her following and fanbase.
+Uffie, a burgeoning artist, could have capitalised on the likes of SoundCloud to grow and maintain her following and fanbase.
 The Fat Jew dipped out of music when he saw a gap in the market elsewhere.
-Their relevance means everything or nothing to depending on whose watching, proving that it doesn't matter if you're mates with Armand.
+Their relevance means everything or nothing, depending on whose watching, proving that it doesn't matter if you're mates with Armand.

 As for the others; rest assured we won't see Kanye or Pharrell cropping up in candid music videos again.
 "Barbra Streisand" captured a hey day, and for that, we can only learn to love it.